IvanMathy/Boop/Boop/Documentation/Readme.md

 The best way to do that is to [file an issue on Github](https://github.com/IvanMathy/Boop/issues/new).
 Otherwise, you can [talk to me on Twitter](https://twitter.com/OKatBest), as long as you're nice.

+### How is Boop built?

+Built is mostly built using a custom fork of [SavannaKit](https://github.com/IvanMathy/savannakit), originaly created by [Louis D'hauwe](http://twitter.com/LouisDhauwe).
+The search is powered by a custom fork of [Fuse-swift](https://github.com/IvanMathy/fuse-swift).
+The rest of Boop is simply built in Swift, besides scripts which are Javascript.
+Go ahead and open some of them to check their license!

 ### Do I have to say "Boop" out loud when I press ⌘+B?

 Yes.